charly/nexter/README.md

 - (docs) How it works
 - (feature) Joins ?
-- (docs) previous/next through ctrl (not preloaded)
-- (fix) for nil values you need a reorder with default delimiter
+- (docs) previous/next through ctrl (not preloaded) x (fix) for nil values you need a reorder with default delimiter

 ## Contributing